tfenster/end2end/source/_posts/2025-08-01-azure-devops-can-do-that-webhooks-for-advanced-customizations.md

 ## The details: The code for inspecting

-The first step to analyze what is happening when such a webhook is executed ist to take a look at the payload.
-The official docs mentioned above suggest to use a public service like pastebin, but that maybe you can't or dont want to use that.
-Instead you can run the little application mentioned above to just inspect the payload.
+The first step in analyzing what happens when a webhook is executed is to examine the payload.
+The official documentation mentioned above suggests using a public service like Pastebin, but you may not be able to or want to use it.
+Instead, you can run the aforementioned small application to inspect the payload.
 The code is trivial:

 {% highlight csharp linenos %}
 var app = WebApplication.CreateBuilder().Build();